bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 ### Configure the Oracle database server

 * configure the Oracle database server, in particular activate the XA transactions management: see the *Oracle Database* section in the [Database creation and configuration for Bonita engine and BDM](database-configuration) page:
-** some Oracle component are required
+* Install the missing Oracle components
-** there are sql scripts to run to *install* XA management elements ** there are GRANT to executeContinue with the *From 7.8.4* section
+* execute the SQL scripts to *install* XA management elements
+* execute the SQL requests to GRANT the proper rights to the Oracle user

 ### migrate to 7.9+